greggelong/venn-random-walk/README.md

 most other random walks I had just used 4 directions

-However it brought to light an intersting history of ideas of percision and the very concepet of randomess
+However it brought to light an interesting history of ideas of precision and the very concept of randomness

 Venn in doing his graph which is explained in chapter 5 of his book